Brétigny-sur-Orge train crash

-On 12 July 2013, a train crash occurred in the commune of Brétigny-sur-Orge in the southern suburbs of Paris, France, when a passenger train carrying 385 people derailed and hit the station platform.
-Seven people were killed and there were 428 injuries.
+On 12 July 2013, a train crash in the commune of Brétigny-sur-Orge in the southern suburbs of Paris left seven people dead and 428 injured when a passenger train carrying 385 people derailed and hit the station platform.

-The accident was cited as the most serious rail crash in France since the 1988 Gare de Lyon accident in which 56 people were killed.
+Until the Eckwersheim derailment 2 years later, which killed 11 people, the crash was the deadliest in France since the 1988 Gare de Lyon accident 25 years prior in which 56 people were killed.

 Accident

 At 17:11 CEST (15:11 UTC) on 12 July 2013, SNCF Corail Intercités train 3657 from Paris Gare d'Austerlitz to Limoges derailed and crashed at Brétigny station, resulting in the deaths of seven people (three passengers on the train and four on the platform) and injuries to "dozens" more.
-385 passengers were on board, and the crash occurred a few minutes after the train departed Austerlitz at 16:53.
+There were 385 passengers on the train, and the crash occurred a few minutes after the train departed Austerlitz at 16:53.
 It was scheduled to arrive at Limoges-Bénédictins at 20:05.
 The trains and platforms at Brétigny were particularly busy as it was rush hour and the Friday before the Bastille Day holiday weekend.